vexide/website/src/content/docs/peripherals.md

 ---
 title: Peripherals
-category: 02.
-Hardware
+category: 01.
+Getting Started
-page: 8
+page: 7
 ---

-Up until now, everything we've covered has to do with the Brain itself, but what about external devices?
-What about controllers?
-How can we control our motors and sensors with vexide?
+Until this point, everything we've done with vexide has focused on doing things with the brain itself rather than the whole robot.
+In this section, we'll learn how to interact with the devices on our robot.

-# The `Peripherals` Struct
+# Devices and Peripherals

-A brain often has many external devices attached to it.
-We call these devices *peripherals*.
-You might have noticed from earlier examples that your `main` function takes an argument:
+We refer to external hardware connected to the brain as *peripherals*.
+These can be motors, sensors, or other devices on the robot.
+In vexide, access to peripherals is provided to you through an instance of the [`Peripherals`](https://docs.rs/vexide/latest/vexide/devices/peripherals/struct.Peripherals.html) struct passed to your `main` function.

 ```rs
 // @fold start